gregorbaer/xaitimesynth/docs/guides/adding_generators.md

     t = np.arange(length)
     return amplitude * np.sin(2 * np.pi * frequency * t / n_timesteps + phase)

-# The decorator automatically adds it to GENERATOR_FUNCS and creates the component function
 ```

 With this approach, you can now use your component in the builder API: